NERC-CEH/datalab/architecture/decisions/0024-vault-for-secret-store.md

 ## Consequences

-We have a flexible system to store secrets in a way that can be securely access from all services.
+We have a flexible system to store secrets in a way that can be securely accessed from all services.